Set configuration and organization databases for SQL Server AlwaysOn failover

-Repeat the previous steps to add the connection string to the config subkey for each server that is running a Microsoft Dynamics CRM Server role, including the server running Microsoft Dynamics CRM Reporting Extensions.
+Repeat the previous steps to add the connection string to the config subkey for each server that is running a Microsoft Dynamics 365 Server role, including the server running Microsoft Dynamics 365 Reporting Extensions.

 Update the organization table in the configuration database to specify the availability group listener name for the client connection string.
 To do this, run the following update statement against the configuration (MSCRM_CONFIG) database.

 Back up the Microsoft Dynamics 365 configuration database (MSCRM_CONFIG) before you run these update statements.

 Update Organization set ConnectionString = 'Provider=SQLOLEDB;Data Source=AG_Listener_Name;Initial Catalog=OrganizationName_MSCRM;Integrated Security=SSPI';MultiSubnetFailover=True' where DatabaseName = 'OrganizationName_MSCRM'